Race 3 Review: Minus Any Sharp Thrills, Salman Khan & Co. Fail To Finish This Race 'Saif'ly!

 The Rest Of The Cast

 Freddy Daruwala gets very limited scope to perform.
 One of the finest talents, late actor Narendra Jha makes a fleeting appearance.
-Virendra Saxena pulls off whatever is offered to him.
+Sharad Saxena pulls off whatever is offered to him.

 Technical Aspects